 Field ditches are usually the responsibility of the landowner, and the changes in farming practice since the war has led to many of them becoming infilled, overgrown or silted up.
-Across the Gwent Levels we would like to work with landowners to see more field ditches included in a staggered programme of casting, for example five out of ten ditches cleared over ten years.
+Around 20-25 years ago the CWIDB had four machines solely employed to clear out ditches on a year round basis.
+However, as the grants dried up for this, so did the business.
+Across the Gwent Levels therefore we would like to work with landowners to see more field ditches included in a staggered programme of casting, for example five out of ten ditches cleared over ten years.